amit-davidson/Chronos/README.md

 Limitations:
 - Analysis of panics, for loops, goto and recursion.
-- Synchronization detection using channels, waitgroups, once, cond.
+- Synchronization using channels, waitgroups, once, cond.
 - Big programs.

 ## Credits: